 Lowe's Advantage Credit Card Review: Great Pick for Home Renovators and DIYers

-Anyone making several expensive home repairs may find themselves frequently shopping at Lowe's, where it's hard to top the Lowe's Advantage Credit Card's 5% discount.
+Anyone making several expensive home repairs may find themselves frequently shopping at Lowe's, where it's hard to top the Lowe's Advantage Credit Card's discount: 5% off your eligible purchase or order charged to your Lowe’s Advantage Card.
 For reference, some of the top cash-back rewards cards offer merely a 2% rewards rate—albeit, you can earn that rate on non-Lowe's purchases, too.
 Although the Lowe's Advantage Credit Card can only be used at Lowe's, the fact that it comes with no annual fee compensates for its limited use.

 |Costly home renovations||Someone looking for an everyday card|

 |Someone searching for a credit card with no annual fee||Contractors or business owners|